Brighton Park, Chicago: Politics

 842 votes for Donald Trump (85.63% to 10.40%).
 In the 2012 presidential election, Brighton Park cast 5,699 votes for Barack Obama and cast 874 votes for Mitt Romney (85.47% to 13.11%).

-Portions of Brighton Park are located in the 12th, 14th, and 15th wards represented on the Chicago City Council by George Cardenas, Ed Burke, and Ray Lopez respectively.
-Cardenas and Lopez serve as the Democratic Committeemen for their wards while State Representative Aaron Ortiz serves as the Democratic Committeeman for the 14th ward.
+Portions of Brighton Park are located in the 12th, 14th, and 15th wards represented on the Chicago City Council by Julia Ramirez, Jeylú Gutiérrez, and Ray Lopez respectively.
+Lopez serves as the Democratic Committeemen for his ward, while Cook County Board of Review Commissioner George Cardenas serves as the Democratic Committeeman for the 12th war, and State Representative Aaron Ortiz serves as the Democratic Committeeman for the 14th ward.
 Rosa Pritchett is Lopez's Republican counterpart in the 15th ward while the 12th and 14th ward have no Republican committeeman.

 Education

 Chicago Public Schools operate the following public schools: Burroughs School, CPS Brighton Park School, Calmeca Academy, Columbia Explorers School, N. Davis School, Gunsaulus Scholastic Academy, Shields Elementary, and Shields Middle School.

 The Acero Charter School Network operates the Sandra Cisneros School, Acero Brighton Park School and the Officer Donald J. Marquez School in Brighton Park.